-The Simons Foundation invites applications for the Simons Fellows in Theoretical Physics program, which enables research leaves by providing time away from classroom teaching and academic administration.
+The Simons Foundation’s Mathematics and Physical Sciences division invites applications for the Simons Fellows in Theoretical Physics program, which enables research leaves by providing time away from classroom teaching and academic administration.

 Basis for Awards: A selection committee of distinguished scientists will advise the foundation on the selection of applicants.
-Awards will be based on the applicant’s scientific accomplishments in the five-year period preceding the application and on the potential scientific impact of the leave period.
+Awards will be based on the applicant’s scientific accomplishments in the five-year period preceding the application and on the potential scientific impact of the work to be done during the leave period.

 Level and Duration of Funding: A Simons Fellowship in Theoretical Physics supports a research leave, defined as a continuous period of one or more academic semesters or quarters free from classroom teaching and academic administration.
-The program provides salary replacement for up to 50 percent of the Fellow’s current academic year salary whether normally paid over nine or twelve months (up to a maximum of $100,000) and, in addition, up to $25,000 for expenses related to the leave.
-The award is to be administered through the Fellow’s home institution, which will receive 20 percent overhead on allowable expenses.
+The program provides salary replacement for up to 50 percent of the Fellow’s current academic-year salary, whether normally paid over nine or twelve months (up to a maximum of $100,000), and up to $25,000 for expenses related to the leave.
+The award is to be administered through the Fellow’s home institution, which will receive an additional 20 percent overhead on allowable expenses.
 Any unspent funds at the end of the research leave must be returned to the Simons Foundation.

 Allowable Expenses: Salary replacement funds are to be used only to replace or partly replace salary during academic terms in which the recipient would otherwise be teaching or engaging in academic administration.
 The funding may not be used for summer salary or to increase the academic-year salary beyond the university rate.